 What's the difference between a backpacking tent and a motorcycle tent?

 Backpacking tents focus on pure weight savings — usually under 2 kg, packed to the size of a loaf of bread.
-That's exactly what you want on a small dual-sport like my CFMOTO 250NK.
+That's exactly what you want on a small dual-sport like a CFMOTO 250NK.
 Dedicated motorcycle tents (Redverz Atacama, Lone Rider Mototent) add a full-length 'garage' vestibule big enough to park the bike inside, plus a covered area for cooking and gear.
 They're brilliant for overlanding on a big ADV bike but they weigh 5-6 kg packed and they take up most of a pannier.

 Should I get a 1-person or 2-person tent for motorcycle camping?